gocd/docs.go.cd/user/faq/admin_out_of_disk_space.md

 You can disallow deletion of artifacts from a particular stage so that those artifacts are excluded during deletion.
 This option can be set in the stage editor for a pipeline.
 This option can be set for stages that are important so that artifacts for the stage are preserved.

 1. Navigate to the admin section on the Go dashboard.
 2. Navigate to the pipelines section and choose a pipeline to edit
 3. Navigate to the stage settings for the stage

 ![Disable artifact cleanup](../resources/images/artifact_disable_stage.png)

-4. Check the box 'Never Cleanup Artifacts'
+4.Check the box 'Never Cleanup Artifacts'

 ### Also see...